crate/cratedb-guide/docs/performance/sharding.md

 ### Replicas

-CrateDB also has replicas of data and this results in additional shards in the cluster.
+CrateDB uses replicas for both data durability and query performance.
+When a node goes down, replicas ensure no data is lost.
+For read operations, CrateDB randomly distributes queries across both primary and replica shards, improving concurrent read throughput.

-By default, CrateDB uses the replica setting `0-1` on newly created tables, so it will end up with twice the number of shards configured.
-The more replicas you add, the higher is the multiplier (x3, x4, etc.) how you compute required capacities.
+Each replica adds to the total shard count in the cluster.
+By default, CrateDB uses the replica setting `0-1` on newly created tables, resulting in twice the number of configured shards.
+The more replicas you add, the higher the multiplier (x3, x4, etc.) for capacity planning

+See the {ref}`replication reference <crate-reference:ddl-replication>`
+documentation for more details.

 ### Segments